NCIP/gdc-docs/docs/Data/Bioinformatics_Pipelines/DNA_Seq_Variant_Calling_Pipeline.md

 Raw VCF files are then annotated in the [Somatic Annotation Workflow](/Data_Dictionary/viewer/#?view=table-definition-view&id=somatic_annotation_workflow) with the [Variant Effect Predictor (VEP)](http://useast.ensembl.org/info/docs/tools/vep/index.html) v84 [[6]](http://dx.doi.org/10.1093/bioinformatics/btq330) along with VEP GDC plugins.

-The VEP uses the coordinates and nucleotides in the VCF file to infer biological context for each variant including the location of each mutation, its biological consequence (frameshift/ silent mutation), and the affected genes.
-See the documentation on the [GDC VCF Format](/Data/File_Formats/VCF_Format/) for more details.
+The VEP uses the coordinates and alleles in the VCF file to infer biological context for each variant including the location of each mutation, its biological consequence (frameshift/ silent mutation), and the affected genes.
+See the documentation on the [GDC VCF Format](../File_Formats/VCF_Format/) for more details.
 Variants in the VCF files are also matched to known variants from external mutation databases.
 The following databases are used for VCF annotation:

 *   GENCODE v.22
 *   sift v.5.2.2